-Adjust the oven rack to the lower third position and preheat the oven to 350°F. Line the bottom and sides of an 11 x 7 inch baking pan with aluminum foil, leaving an overhang on all sides.
+- Adjust the oven rack to the lower third position and preheat the oven to 350°F (177°C).
+Line the bottom and sides of an 11 x 7 inch baking pan with aluminum foil, leaving an overhang on all sides.
 Set aside.
 Set out 8 ounces of cream cheese for the cheesecake layer and allow to soften as you prepare the brownies.

-*You may use your favorite box brownie mix instead, but their flavor does not compare to homemade.
+You can use your favorite box brownie mix instead, but their flavor does not compare to homemade.
 Give homemade a try, you'll be glad you did!

 Today’s recipe was inspired by my Mint Chocolate Cheesecake Brownies.